JessieMosbi/Codeigniter4-API-practice/README.md

  - Provide CRUD Restful API.
  - Reference [this website](https://www.twilio.com/blog/create-secured-restful-api-codeigniter-php) for structure.
  - Use [jwt-framework](https://github.com/web-token/jwt-framework) to authenticate client.
+ - In GET members API will return plain data if HTTP Request is XMLHttpRequest; otherwise, return Nested JWT (JWE that JWT as payload).

 ## Init project